Grant Application Portal

 To submit a grant application, select “Submit a Proposal” in the menu bar above, and choose your grant type from the dropdown.
 The form will request basic information about you, and allow you to upload your completed proposal document.
 If you have not yet completed the downloadable proposal template for your grant type, please visit the Grants & Funding website to download it.

-LSA-ISS Learning Technologies and Consulting Group is available to explore, plan, and support LSA faculty instructional technology projects, including assistance in identifying and applying for relevant funding opportunities.
+LSA Technology Services staff are available to explore, plan, and support LSA faculty instructional technology projects, including assistance in identifying and applying for relevant funding opportunities.
 Grants are open to all instructional staff in the College of Literature, Science and the Arts at the University of Michigan – Ann Arbor.

 Some of the grant opportunities include:

 Level One grants of up to $5,000 are available to individual faculty members to support the costs of initiating an effort to use instructional technologies in teaching undergraduate courses.